sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement a [GenerateProgression]() method that generates a sequence of the elements of type T according by the following recursive formula:
+- Implement a [GenerateProgression]() method that generates a sequence of the elements of type T by the following recursive formula:

    $`x_1=a, x_{n+1}=f(x_n), n = 1, 2, ...`$

-   The number of elements that were generated is defined by the given number.
+   The number of requested elements is defined by the given number.

 - [Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences.